asrp/python_terp/readme.md

 ## Python compatibility

 python_terp is intended to make language modification to Python easier to preview changes more quickly and is not intended for full CPython compatibility.
-However, a large subset of Python is already included.
+However, currently, a large subset of Python is already included.
 In particular, enough to run the first stage of its parser.

     python test/python_terp_test.py test/parse_ex.py